Integrating Extended N-Body Trajectory

 2004 Jun 19

-Discovery - Tucker, Tholen, Bernardi at Kitt Peak; provisional designation 2004 MN4
+Discovery - Tucker, Tholen, Bernardi at Kitt Peak; provisional designation 2004 MN4.

 2004 Dec 27

-Peak impact scare - 2.7% chance of 2029 impact; reaches Torino Scale level 4 (highest ever)
+Peak impact scare - 2.7% chance of 2029 impact; reaches Torino Scale level 4 (highest ever).

 2005 Jul

-Numbered & named - asteroid (99942) Apophis (after Egyptian god of chaos)
+Numbered and named - asteroid (99942) Apophis, after the Egyptian god of chaos.

 2013 Jan 09